subvisual/subvisual.com/src/posts/2023-03-09-7-steps-to-a-better-company-culture/index.md

 **Principles (objective how)**

-Values and Principles may seem the same, they are firmly connected, but there's a difference.
+Values and Principles may seem the same, and they are firmly connected, but there's a difference.
 Values are subjective and provide a sense of direction, while Principles are objective and they define our daily behaviors.

 * What behaviors are never to be tolerated?
 * Conversely, what behaviors should always be encouraged?